DylanCope/ProtoEvo/README.md

   The project will automatically compile the CUDA kernels when it is run, but it is useful to test this beforehand.
 - Run the Gradle task `desktop:run` to run the simulation.
 In IntelliJ, this can be done by opening the Gradle tool window and navigating to `ProtoEvo > desktop > other > run`.

+**Options for Improving Performance**

+There are a number of parameters that can be changed for improving the performance of the simulation.
+The most taxing part of the simulation is the physics engine, which slows down according to the number of collisions that it needs to handle.
+Therefore, the most important parameter to change is the number of cells in the simulation.
+You can change the `maxProtozoa`, `maxPlants`, and `maxMeat` parameters in the `protoevo.core.settings.SimulationsSettings` file.
+However, you will likely want to change other parameters as well because having fewer cells will likely result in a less interesting simulation.
+If the protozoa are constantly up against the environment capacity then it will be difficult for them to evolve as whether an individual dies is more up to chance.
+In other words, there is less selection pressure on the protozoa to evolve.

+The next most important change to make is to turn off the "chemical solution" or at least reduce the resolution of the solution cell grid.
+These parameters can also be found in the `SimulationSettings` as `enableChemicalField` and `chemicalFieldResolution`.